eMahtab/spring-projects/spring-core/application-context/README.md

 ### spring-context

-spring-context have dependency on spring-beans which depends on spring-core
+spring-context have dependency on spring-beans which depends on spring-core.
+So spring-context dependency will include both spring-beans and spring-core.

 ```xml
 <dependency>
   <groupId>org.springframework</groupId>